arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ## Further Ideas

-- You can also use the command line arguments to upload the MATLAB server to the Nano 33 IoT via the `arduino()` command.
-See more information on using this function in the [MathWorks documentation](https://www.mathworks.com/help/supportpkg/arduinoio/ref/arduino.html).
+- You can also use the command line arguments to upload the MATLAB® server to the Arduino® Nano 33 IoT via the `arduino()` command.
+See more information on using this function in the [MathWorks® documentation](https://www.mathworks.com/help/supportpkg/arduinoio/ref/arduino.html).

-- Try writing a MATLAB code that slowly increases and then decreases the blink speed instead of adjusting the brightness.
+- Try writing a MATLAB® code that slowly increases and then decreases the blink speed instead of adjusting the brightness.